any-docs/css/content/guides/grid_layout/relationship_with_other_layout_methods/index.md

 ### A grid container as containing block

-To make the grid container a [containing block](/guides/Display/Containing_block), you need to add the {{cssxref("position")}} property to the container with a value of `relative`, just as you would make a containing block for any other absolutely positioned items.
+To make the grid container a [containing block](/guides/Display/Containing_block), you need to add the `position` property to the container with a value of `relative`, just as you would make a containing block for any other absolutely positioned items.
 Once you have done this, if you give a grid item `position: absolute` it will take as its containing block the grid container or, if the item also has a grid position, the area of the grid it is placed into.

 In the below example we have a wrapper containing four child items.
 Item three is absolutely positioned and also placed on the grid using line-based placement.
 The grid container has `position: relative` and so becomes the positioning context of this item.